Chambishi Copper Mine

 ACTIVE

-The project is operated by Non-Ferrous China Africa (NFCA) (also known as NFC Africa), a wholly owned CNMC subsidiary.
-It is primarily a copper mining operation with both underground (main and west orebodies) and open-pit (Southeast Orebody) components also producing gold as a minor by-product .
-The Southeast Orebody Project, launched in 2018 with a US $830 million investment.
+The project is operated by Non-Ferrous China Africa (NFCA), also known as NFC Africa, a wholly owned China Nonferrous Metal Mining Group (CNMC) subsidiary.
+It is primarily a copper mining operation with underground mining on the main and west orebodies, and open-pit mining on the southeast orebody, but also produces gold as a minor byproduct .
+The Southeast Orebody Project launched in 2018 with a US$830 million investment.
 The Sino-Metals operation occupies 330 km² of mining licenses covering the Mwambashi and Samba areas; the Mwambashi open pit alone extracts 500,000 t of ore per year.
-It is noted as Africa’s first “digital mine,” producing ore that’s fed to the concentrator for copper and cobalt concentrates .
-CNMC subsidiary Sino-Metals Leach Zambia handles hydrometallurgical operations, using leaching and solvent extraction to process lower-grade ores into copper cathode.
+It is noted as Africa’s first ‘digital mine’, producing ore that is fed to the concentrator for copper and cobalt concentrates.
+CNMC subsidiary Sino-Metals Leach Zambia handles hydrometallurgical operations, using leaching and solvent extraction to process lower-grade ores into copper cathodes.

 Country